-Over the last 40 editions, the Symposium and its format have evolved in order to address the expectations of the community and to adapt to new trends.
+Over the last 40 editions, the Symposium and its format have evolved to address the expectations of the community and to adapt to new trends.
 The 25th anniversary in 2001 had ca. 300 participants.
-For many years, our Symposium has been considered to be one of the largest events that are organized in Poland that is devoted to chromatography and related techniques and hosts scientists from academia and industry as well as representatives of all of the leading companies that distribute chromatographic instruments.
+For many years, our Symposium has been considered to be one of the most significant events that were organized in Poland.
+It is devoted to chromatography and related techniques and hosts scientists from academia and industry as well as representatives of all of the leading companies that distribute chromatographic instruments.

-To ensure the highest scientific standards, a better integration of the chromatographic community and to enable more effective cooperation and an easier exchange of knowledge among local and international participants, English has been the official language of the Symposium since 2009.
+To ensure the highest scientific standards, better integration of the chromatographic community and to enable more effective cooperation and more natural exchange of knowledge among local and international participants, English has been the official language of the Symposium since 2009.
 Due to the increasing number of conferences with a similar scope and the greater mobility of scientists, recently our target group usually has consisted of up to 100 participants including about 30% of international guests.